This chapter was updated in January 2019 with additional information about Early Help, Contextual Safeguarding and Domestic Abuse.

 All educational establishments including Free Schools, Academies, Children's Centres/ nurseries, public schools and colleges must have safe recruitment policies and procedures in place.

-Clear policies and procedures in accordance with the local LSCB procedures for managing allegations against people who work with children must be in operation (see Allegations Against Staff or Volunteers Procedure).
+Clear policies and procedures in accordance with the local LSCP procedures for managing allegations against people who work with children must be in operation (see Allegations Against Staff or Volunteers Procedure).